johnsonjh/VEDIT/README.md

 ## Future

 * A few files still need to be located, for completeness.
-Of course, these variants can be easily created from the included sources, but having them exactly as originally distributed would be useful for comparison and archival purposes:
+(Of course, these variants can be easily created from the included sources, but having them *exactly* as originally distributed would be useful for comparison and archival purposes):
   * `VPLUSZM.SET`: Pre-built "factory" Z80 Memory mapped version.
   * `VPLUS8M.SET`: Pre-built "factory" 8080 Memory mapped version.
 []()